 If you’re interested in history and the effect the Nazis had in Berlin and Germany, the Topography of Terror is somewhere you have to visit!

 20. German Spy Museum

 I’m a big fan of museums, but what I love more are interactive museums, and the German Spy Museum is one such museum!

 As the name suggests, the museum uncovers the shadowy world of the secret service.
 Using advanced technology, you will look at ancient secretive scripts and finishes in the present day with the debate around the surveillance state.

 The best thing about the museum is its interactive nature.
 You can test your ability to be a top international secret agent on a laser course akin to scenes in Mission Impossible!

 The museum can get busy, so it’s best to book your ticket in advance to avoid long queues!
-If you plan on visiting Berlin, the German Spy Museum is a fascinating place to visit and one you’ll have lots of fun at!
+If you plan on visiting Berlin, the German Spy Museum is a place you’ll have lots of fun at!

 Carrying on the spy theme, the Stasi Museum is another interesting spot in Berlin you should check out.

 The Stasi were the secret police in East Germany and were a prominent feature in everyday life in the country.
-The museum explores this role and more in-depth and gives you a clue about what life was like in East Berlin.
+The museum explores this role more in-depth and gives you a clue about what life was like in East Berlin.

 It’s one of the best museums to see in the city and one of the most fascinating places to visit if you’re wondering what to do in Berlin.